Volume gap for minimal submanifolds in spheres: The monotonicity formula for minimal submanifolds in spheres

-where $a^{\rm T}\in \Gamma(TM)$ denotes the tangent component of $a$ along $M^n$. \end{prop} In the following monotonicity formula for minimal submanifolds, our notations are different from that of Choe and Gulliver \cite{Choe and Gulliver 1992}, therefore we give here a simple proof.
-Denote the level sets by \begin{prop} \cite{Choe and Gulliver 1992} For any fixed unit vector $a \in \mathbb{S}^{N}$, if $M\not\subset \left\lbrace\varphi_a=0\right\rbrace$, then the function
+In the following monotonicity formula for minimal submanifolds, our notations are different from that of Choe and Gulliver \cite{Choe and Gulliver 1992}, therefore we give here a simple proof.
+Denote the level sets by In the subsequent proof, we need the following results. \begin{prop} \cite{Choe and Gulliver 1992} For any fixed unit vector $a \in \mathbb{S}^{N}$, if $M\not\subset \left\lbrace\varphi_a=0\right\rbrace$, then the function

 is monotone increasing for $-1<r\leq 0$ and monotone decreasing for $0<r<1$. \end{prop} \begin{proof} By Proposition \ref{prop funda}, Due to the divergence theorem and

 one has for all $-1<t<1$,